openpnp/openpnp/Machine-Axes.md

 1. Locations are initialized to all zero, including Z. Sometimes the X, Y and Z are treated separately, i.e. you setup the X, Y with the camera and the Z with the nozzle (typical for feeders, nozzle changer locations etc.).
 With all-positive Z coordinates, if you forget to setup the Z and leave it at 0, that's potentially dangerous, as it may crash the nozzle into the feeder/nozzle changer etc. when you or some part of OpenPnP tries to position to that location.
 Nothing bad happens, if the uninitialized Z=0 is also the safe height.
 2. Z=0 as the highest/balanced, safe Z point, is the established default for OpenPnP.
 Most users (including developers!) use it that way.
 While the software clearly is supposed to support all-positive Z coordinates, I believe this has hardly ever been tested.
 There is just a higher chance that there could be code that initializes Z to 0 and forgets to set the proper Safe Z coordinate.
 On a "vanilla" machine, this won't even be noticeable.
 On an all-positive Z machine, it will crash the nozzle.
-3. The automatic [calibration of Nozzle Offsets](https://github.com/openpnp/openpnp/wiki/Vision-Solutions#nozzle-offsets) performed by [[Issues and Solutions]] currently assumes you are using the default Z=0 as the highest/balanced, safe Z point (subject to change).
+3. Some code in OpenPnP assumes that Z=0 means "not yet set up" on locations that are meant to be in the working range (i.e. not at Safe Z).
+That is the case for many of the [[Issues and Solutions]] calibration steps that are only proposed when such coordinates are not yet set up.
+If you have an all-positive Z coordinate system and Z=0 should be a valid working range coordinate, please enter Z=0.001 in such cases.

-If somebody still wants to set it up with all-positive Z, please ask [the discussion group](http://groups.google.com/group/openpnp) for a how-to.
+If somebody still wants to set it up with all-positive Z, please ask [the discussion group](http://groups.google.com/group/openpnp) for an up-to-date status.
 If you managed to pull this off by yourself, please report it!

 ## Defining Axes in OpenPnP